Skip to main content

 3. Membrane Solutions 5-Micron String Wound Sediment Filter (6-Pack) — Essential Hookup Pre-Filter

 Before any water enters your RV, it should pass through a sediment pre-filter.
-The Membrane Solutions 5-micron string wound cartridges fit standard 10-inch filter housings (available at any hardware store for $10-15) and capture 99% of sand, silt, rust, and debris from campground supply lines.
+The Membrane Solutions 5-micron string wound cartridges fit standard 10-inch filter housings (available inexpensively at any hardware store) and capture 99% of sand, silt, rust, and debris from campground supply lines.

-At $25–$50 for a 6-pack, you have a year's supply of pre-filters for under $5 each.
+At $25–$50 for a 6-pack, you have a year's supply of pre-filters at a very low cost per cartridge.
 Replace them every 1-3 months based on how dirty they get — you will be able to see the accumulated sediment when you swap the cartridge.
 This visual evidence of what would have been flowing through your pipes is usually enough to convince even skeptical RVers that pre-filtration is essential.

 Price Range: $25–$50 | Full Review | Check Price on Amazon